-Whenever the famous British-Iraqi architect Zaha Hadid gets her hands on a project, we are guaranteed of a design marked with distinct uniqueness and futuristic appeal.
-Last time Zaha Hadid undertook a maritime project, we got the immensely attractive Z-boat that was nothing short of a spaceship like motorboat better suited to be the centerpiece of an art gallery.
-The Pritzker prize-winning architect is back, this time in collaboration with Germany’s innovative shipbuilders Blohm + Voss.
+Whenever the famous British-Iraqi architect Zaha Hadid gets her hands on a project, we are guaranteed a design marked with distinct uniqueness and futuristic appeal.
+The last time Zaha Hadid undertook a maritime project, we got the immensely attractive Z-boat that was nothing short of a spaceship-like motorboat better suited to be the centerpiece of an art gallery.
+This time, the Pritzker prize-winning architect is back in collaboration with Germany’s innovative shipbuilders Blohm + Voss.

 The most striking design feature of the Yachts is the exoskeleton structure of the upper section.
 It lends a natural aesthetic to the yacht’s external appearance partly influenced by organic structural systems found in nature.
 The 90m project Jazz will be the first yacht of the five to be built and delivered to its designated owner.